Measles, Mumps, Rubella Vaccine

-Measles is a viral infection that can cause rash, cough, runny nose, eye irritation, and fever.
+Measles is an infection from a virus.
+It can cause rash, cough, runny nose, and fever.
 It can lead to ear infection, pneumonia, seizures, brain damage, and death.

-Rubella is a viral infection that can can result in a rash, mild fever, or arthritis.
-Pregnant women who have rubella are at increased risk for miscarriage.
-Their babies may be born with severe birth defects.
+Rubella is an infection from a virus.
+It can cause rash, mild fever, or arthritis.
+Pregnant women who have it are at higher risk for miscarriage.
+Their babies may be born with birth defects.

-The measles, mumps, rubella (MMR) vaccine consists of 3 live viruses made in chicken embryo cells.
-The viruses found in the vaccine have been made harmless during the manufacturing process.
+The measles, mumps, rubella (MMR) vaccine is 3 live viruses.
+The viruses in it have been made harmless.

-Adults born after 1956 who have not been previously vaccinated may need at least one dose.
-Talk with your doctor if you were not previously vaccinated.
+Adults born after 1956 who have not been vaccinated before may need at least 1 dose.
+Talk with your doctor if you were not vaccinated before.

-Most children and teens should receive their vaccinations on schedule.
-However, certain groups should not be vaccinated:
+Most children and teens should get their vaccines on time.
+Certain groups should not get them:

-Anyone who may have been exposed and has not been fully immunized will need to receive the vaccine.
+Anyone who may have been exposed and has not been fully immunized will need to get the vaccine.

 WHERE CAN I GET MORE INFORMATION?